Stolen car suspect captured after brief chase in Roseburg

-A Douglas County Sheriff’s deputy recognized a stolen car in the area of Northwest Edenbower Boulevard and Northwest Sweetbriar Avenue, which resulted in a short chase and foot pursuit near Walmart on Saturday.
+A Douglas County Sheriff’s corporal recognized a stolen car in the area of Northwest Edenbower Boulevard and Northwest Sweetbriar Avenue, which resulted in a short chase and foot pursuit near Walmart on Saturday.

 Douglas County Sheriff Sgt.
 Mark Norris gave the following account: